Hike to 12 Must-See Natural Wonders in Virginia

-From curious sandstone slot canyons to a massive eight-acre field of car-size boulders created by frost wedging, there are so many wonders to see all across Virginia.
+From curious slot canyons to a massive eight-acre field of car-size boulders created by frost wedging, there are so many wonders to see all across Virginia.

 Forget about the Grand Canyon.
 We’ve got the “Grand Canyon of the South” at Breaks Interstate Park in Southwest Virginia.
 That just scratches the surface, too.